Buyer's guide

 Look for

-• Evidence tied to specific AI executions.
+• Evidence tied to a specific AI execution.

 • Clear mapping to Annex IV documentation requirements.